No. 28; Updated December 2014

 If a child even hints in a vague way that sexual abuse has occurred, encourage him or her to talk freely.
 Don't make judgmental comments.

 - Show that you understand and take seriously what the child is saying.
 Child and adolescent psychiatrists have found that children who are listened to and understood do much better than those who are not.
-The response to the disclosure of sexual abuse is critical to the child's ability to resolve and heal the trauma of sexual abuse.
+Responding to the disclosure of sexual abuse is very important to the child's healing from the trauma of sexual abuse.

 - Assure the child that they did the right thing in telling.
 A child who is close to the abuser may feel guilty about revealing the secret.
 The child may feel frightened if the abuser has threatened to harm the child or other family members as punishment for telling the secret.